pekrau/jsondocdb/README.md

 ## `class BaseError(Exception)`

-Base class for YasonDB-specific errors.
+Base class for jsondblite-specific errors.

 ## `class InvalidDatabaseError(BaseError)`

-The file is not a valid YasonDB database.
+The file is not a valid jsondblite database.

 ## `class AlreadyInTransactionError(BaseError)`